wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 18.02
 =====

-* For wazo-auth backend developpers: The API to implement a wazo-auth backend has changed.
+* For wazo-auth backend developers: The API to implement a wazo-auth backend has changed.
   Old implementations have to be updated.
 If the BaseAuthenticationBackend class was used as a base class for the backend the `get_metadata` method from the base class will use `get_ids` to generate the result of `get_metadata`.